WAFFLED: Exploiting Parsing Discrepancies to Bypass Web Application Firewalls: Findings

 \subsection{Identification of Unique Bypass Requests}

 In the process of testing and validating bypass techniques against WAFs, identifying unique bypass requests is crucial for accurately assessing the effectiveness of the discovered vulnerabilities.
-During our experiments, we discovered 1207 mutated requests that were successful bypasses.
 The identification of unique bypass requests involves rigorous analysis and filtering of the mutated HTTP requests generated during the testing phase.

 Not all successfully bypassed requests are unique in terms of the underlying techniques used.
 For instance, consider a scenario where two mutations contribute to the bypass success:

 \begin{itemize} \item \textbf{Mutation I}: Introduces a \texttt{\textbackslash x00} character into the boundary value of a multipart request, transforming \texttt{--boundary} to \texttt{--\textbackslash x00boundary}. \item \textbf{Mutation II}: Changes the capitalization of characters in the \texttt{charset} parameter of the \texttt{Content-Type} header from \texttt{utf-8} to \texttt{Utf-8}. \end{itemize}